CasparovJR/CasparovJR.github.io/_posts/2021-04-08-ångstromCTF-nomnomnom.markdown

 <img class = "image" src="/assets/images/sol.PNG">

-Special thanks to Clanger and Feldma from my team for helping me with this challenge for a long time.
+Special thanks to Clanger and Omri from my team for helping me with this challenge for a long time.
 This challenge ended up taking me a good 2 days due to my lack of knowledge about Dangling Markup.
 But it was still incredibly fun none-the-less!